kayceesrk/Notes/mynotes/_posts/2014-04-15-Analyzing-Codeec-Consistency-Specification.markdown

 	The balance in any account never goes below zero.
 (1)

-On an eventually consistent system, enforcing this guarnatee requires subtle program reasoning.
-Naively, one can get this guarantee simply by enforcing linarizability of all operations performed on a particular account.
+On an eventually consistent system, enforcing this guarantee requires subtle program reasoning.
+Naively, one can get this guarantee simply by enforcing linearizability of all operations performed on a particular account.
 However, linearizability is too strong for the purpose; two deposit operations need not immediately witness the effect of each other to ensure (1).
 Hence, we will try to answer the following questions.
 For Codeec programs running over eventually